-- "Au" chemical symbol for gold - "cut off grade" the lowest grade value that is included in a resource statement.
-It (COG) must comply with JORC requirement 19: "reasonable prospects for eventual economic extraction" the lowest grade, or quality, of mineralised material that qualifies as economically mineable and available in a given deposit.
-It may be defined on the basis of economic evaluation, or on physical or chemical attributes that define an acceptable product specification - "g/t" grammes per tonne, equivalent to parts per million - "Inferred that part of a Mineral Resource for which tonnage, grade and mineral Resource" content can be estimated with a low level of confidence.
+"cut off grade" (COG)

+the lowest grade value that is included in a resource statement.
+It must comply with JORC requirement 19: "reasonable prospects for eventual economic extraction" the lowest grade, or quality, of mineralised material that qualifies as economically mineable and available in a given deposit.
+It may be defined on the basis of economic evaluation, or on physical or chemical attributes that define an acceptable product specification

+"g/t" grammes per tonne, equivalent to parts per million

+"Inferred Resource" that part of a Mineral Resource for which tonnage, grade and mineral content can be estimated with a low level of confidence.
 It is inferred from geological evidence and assumed but not verified geological and/or grade continuity.
-It is based on information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes which may be limited or of uncertain quality and reliability
+It is based on information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes which may be limited or of uncertain quality and reliability quality and reliability sampling and testing information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes.
+The locations are too widely or inappropriately spaced to confirm geological and/or grade continuity but are spaced closely enough for continuity to be assumed

+"Indicated Resource" that part of a Mineral Resource for which tonnage, densities, shape, physical characteristics, grade and mineral content can be estimated with a reasonable level of confidence.
+It is based on exploration,

+"JORC"

-- "Indicated that part of a Mineral Resource for which tonnage, densities, shape, physical characteristics, grade and mineral content can be estimated with a reasonable level of confidence.
-It is based on exploration, sampling and testing information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes.
-The locations are too widely or inappropriately spaced to confirm geological and/or grade continuity but are spaced closely enough for continuity to be assumed - "JORC" The Australasian Joint Ore Reserves Committee Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves 2012 (the "JORC Code" or "the Code").
-The Code sets out minimum standards, recommendations and guidelines for Public Reporting in Australasia of Exploration Results, Mineral Resources and Ore Reserves - "koz" thousand troy ounces of gold - "Measured that part of a Mineral Resource for which tonnage, densities, shape, Resource" physical characteristics, grade and mineral content can be estimated with a high level of confidence.
+The Australasian Joint Ore Reserves Committee Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves 2012 (the "JORC Code" or "the Code").
+The Code sets out minimum standards, recommendations and guidelines for Public Reporting in Australasia of Exploration Results, Mineral Resources and Ore Reserves thousand troy ounces of gold

+"koz"

+"Measured Resource" that part of a Mineral Resource for which tonnage, densities, shape, physical characteristics, grade and mineral content can be estimated with a high level of confidence.
 It is based on detailed and reliable exploration, sampling and testing information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes.
-The locations are spaced closely enough to confirm geological and grade continuity - "Mineral a concentration or occurrence of material of intrinsic economic Resource" interest in or on the Earth's crust in such form, quality and quantity that there are reasonable prospects for eventual economic extraction.
+The locations are spaced closely enough to confirm geological and grade continuity

+"Mineral Resource" a concentration or occurrence of material of intrinsic economic interest in or on the Earth's crust in such form, quality and quantity that there are reasonable prospects for eventual economic extraction.
 The location, quantity, grade, geological characteristics and continuity of a Mineral Resource are known, estimated or interpreted from specific geological evidence and knowledge.
-Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories when reporting under JORC - "Mt" million tonnes

-"oz" troy ounce (= 31.103477 grammes)
+Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories when reporting under JORC million tonnes troy ounce (= 31.103477 grammes)

+"Mt"

+"oz"

+"Reserve"
-"Reserve" the economically mineable part of a Measured and/or Indicated Mineral Resource

-"t" tonne (= 1 million grammes)
+the economically mineable part of a Measured and/or Indicated tonne (= 1 million grammes)